Sydney family: extra super or pay down the mortgage faster?

 Open the scenario and start tweaking →

-This scenario is an educational model, not financial advice.
+This scenario is an educational comparison, not financial advice.
 It simplifies Australian superannuation, mortgage mechanics, taxes, and eligibility rules so you can compare strategies and then verify details (rates, caps, and benefits) against up-to-date official guidance.

 Related scenarios